Tom-Ainsworth/crepchat-backend/README.md

 ### Post Tests

 Tests were carried out on both the PostList and PostDetail views, and can be [Found Here](posts/tests.py)

+### Manual Tests

+Please see the [frontend repo](https://github.com/Tom-Ainsworth/crepchat-frontend#testing) for all manual tests covered, as they include the backend functionality

 ## Deployment Steps